Search the FAQ

 Can I add years to my domain before it is due for renewal?

-Yes, log into our Renewal section using the username and password that is currently associated with the domain.
-Click *here* to go directly to that log in screen.
+Yes, log into our Renewal section using your GKG account name and password currently associated with the domain.
 For a current list of prices that includes domain renewals, please go to our Pricing Page.

 You will always be given the chance to renew your domain registration before anyone else has the opportunity to register it.
 However, GKG will follow the following steps very closely:

-Customers may take advantage of GKG's domain restore service to restore deleted domains to active status up to 30 days after deletion.
-To request this service, please follow the instructions found on the Domain Restore page (link words Domain Restore to the page you created).
+After a domain name is deleted, it enters what is known as Redempion Period.
+Customers may take advantage of GKG's domain restore service to restore deleted domains to active status for up to 30 days after deletion.
+To request this service, please follow the instructions found on the Domain Restore page.

 Back to top